ryanntt/personal-website-source/_posts/2018-11-27-light-wave.md

 In the process of designing for interaction between pedestrians and driverless cars, prototyping a novel solution with physical materials is difficult due to required cost and time.
 Virtual Reality(VR) was chosen in this project as the most suitable medium to study people's perception toward our solution.

-The result confirms that the comfort and intention of the cars understood by pedestrian contribute to the overall trust toward communication with driverless vehicles.
+The result confirmed that the comfort and intention of the cars understood by pedestrian contribute to the overall trust toward communication with driverless vehicles.
 Participants did not rely significantly on knowing whether the car is aware of their presence to make a decision.
 The use of Virtual Reality as a testing medium is proven to be effective as participants exhibited emotions and behaviours that they normally have shown in real life situations.

 ## Study Footage and Experience Video

 <div class="my-video [vimeo, widescreen]">
-    <iframe width="560" height="315" src="https://www.youtube.com//embed/videoseries?list=PL-kCG1y2NE9RBZv9enPFyi_J4P6HqNrsF&loop=1&autoplay=1" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+    <iframe width="560" height="315" src="https://www.youtube.com//embed/videoseries?list=PL-kCG1y2NE9RBZv9enPFyi_J4P6HqNrsF&loop=1&autoplay=1&modestbranding=1" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-*This project is being updated*
+*This project is being updated.*